Particular/docs.particular.net/nservicebus/nhibernate/accessing-data_limitations_nhibernate_[4,6).partial.md

 ## Known limitations

-Due of the way NServiceBus opens sessions, by passing an existing instance of a database connection, it is currently not possible to use NHibernate's second-level cache.
-Such behavior of NServiceBus is caused by [still-unresolved bug in NHibernate](https://nhibernate.jira.com/browse/NH-3023).
+NServiceBus opens a session by passing an existing instance of a database connection.
+Therefore, it is not possible to use NHibernate's second-level cache.
+The reason why sessions are opened this way in NServiceBus is because of an [unresolved bug in NHibernate](https://nhibernate.jira.com/browse/NH-3023).